reactjs/react.dev/content/docs/state-and-lifecycle.md

 However, it misses a crucial requirement: the fact that the `Clock` sets up a timer and updates the UI every second should be an implementation detail of the `Clock`.

-Ideally we want to write this once and have the `Clock` update itself:
+Ideally, we want to write this once and have the `Clock` update itself:

 ```js{2}
 ReactDOM.render(